gregmsanderson/fly-hello-laravel-db-replay/README.md

 ### Optional

 You don't have to make these changes to your Laravel application.
-We just thought they may be useful.
+But they may be useful.

 #### app/Http/Middleware/FlyHeaders.php

-This is a useful addition to see where a request is being served from: middleware that simply adds a `fly-region` header to every response.
-That helps see if we are being served from the expected closest region, and also whether database writes are being corrected replayed:
+This middleware adds a `fly-region` header to every response.
+That helps see if we are being served from the expected closest region and whether database writes are being corrected replayed:

 ```php
 public function handle(Request $request, Closure $next)